Forricide/still-feel-alive/Chapter 7.md

 "Hello."
 Is that an acceptable response?
 She isn't sure.

-He doesn't seem to mind, though; just nodding and turning away.
+He doesn't seem to mind, just nodding and turning away.
 "Come with me.
 I will find you something to eat."

+A lull in conversation allows her time to formulate a question.
+"What's next?"

+They're sitting around a small table; Gregor is eating some kind of cereal, while Sarah seems to be considering a slice of toast.
+She puts it down to respond: "We'll need to get an idea of what your abilities are.
+If you're willing, we'll start on that within the next few days.
+Unless you'd like some more time to get adjusted?"